mauriceKalevra/Python-Hacking-Project/README.md

 # Python-Hacking-Project
-Application that simulates an attack on a Http server via python
+Uni project that should simulate an attack on an HTTP server via python.

 **Prerequesites:**